-Thank you to all the veterinary practices who applied for a WIRES Flying-fox Veterinary Vaccination Grant.
+Thank you to all the veterinary practices who applied for a WIRES Flying-Fox Veterinary Vaccination Grant in 2021.

-Most applications were received from NSW then QLD with grants being allocated in every state and territory, this is a great outcome for wildlife nationwide.
-As a part of this grant program, the WIRES Training team and Bat Management Team are developing a booklet for vets which will include information on initial assessment, hydration and pain relief.
+NSW and QLD had the highest vaccination rates, but staff members were distributed across all states and territories in Australia, including Tasmania.
+As a part of the grant program, the WIRES Training team and Bat Management Team also developed a Treatment booklet for vets that included information on initial assessment, hydration and pain relief.

 The vaccination program will help species including the Spectacled, Grey-headed and Christmas Island Flying-foxes which are all classified as vulnerable to extinction or endangered.
 The devastating drought and fires in 2019/20 impacted billions of animals and the Grey-headed Flying-fox was identified as one of 119 species requiring urgent intervention.
 Flying-foxes are important long-range pollinators and crucial to healthy ecosystems and the regeneration of Australian native forests.
 We hope this grant program will allow Flying-foxes, like the one pictured below, receive the treatment and care they need.

 Stay in touch and get our regular rescue stories, WIRES updates and a free copy of our 15 Ways to Help Wildlife ebook

 - WIRES Emergency Response Team attends the Response, Recovery and Resilience Expo

 - WIRES attends the Conservation in Action Conference